jrdefideveloper/coding-interview/README.md

 # Resources I used to prepare
 Everyone's favorite [leetcode](https://leetcode.com)
-AlgoExperts
++ AlgoExperts
-Geek4Geeks
++ Geek4Geeks
-I own Skiena's Algorithm Design book but it bored me to tears so I didn't end up reading it much.
++ I own Skiena's Algorithm Design book but it bored me to tears so I didn't end up reading it much.
+Sorry sir skiena

 Youtube channels - for motivation I like to watch competitive coders code.
 William Lin and Alex Wice are pretty great channels to follow.